 Here is what most brands get wrong.
 They post for two weeks, go quiet for a month, and wonder why engagement is dropping.
 Trust is built through repetition.
 An agency keeps that consistency running even when your internal team is stretched thin.

-Best practice: Ask any agency you consider for examples of brand consistency work.
-Posting frequency, visual alignment, tone of voice.
+Ask any agency you consider for examples of brand consistency work, posting frequency, visual alignment, and tone of voice.
 These are the invisible mechanics of a client base that stays loyal.

 3. More Time to Focus on Running Your Business